mjkaufer/Mongit/README.md

 All entries are encrypted with `AES256` encryption!

 **Note, unless you are legitimately insane, you should not use this in large, enterprise, production environments.
+Really, in any environments.
 It's more of a proof of concept.**

 ## Installation & Running